+Blackrock Castle overlooks the River Lee on the outskirts of Cork City harbour.
 MTU Blackrock Castle Observatory, the Space for Science, is Cork’s fun and exciting location to learn about the universe.
-Over 400 years ago the fortification which is now Blackrock Castle was built at the River Lee where the narrowing channel leads to Cork and has been part of the city’s history ever since.
+Over 400 years ago, the fortification which is now Blackrock Castle, was built at the River Lee where the narrowing channel leads to Cork and has been part of the city’s history ever since.

-A working research observatory with a 16” robotic telescope is managed by BCOlabs at the castle.
-This team comprises of a team of researchers from MTU engaged in searching for new planets around distant stars using telescopes at BCO and abroad.
-Please note that as BCOlabs is a full time research facility and public access cannot be granted to the observatory at this time.
+A working research observatory with a 16” robotic telescope is managed by the Blackrock Castle Observatory Labs at the castle.
+This comprises of a team of researchers from the Munster Technological University engaged in searching for new planets around distant stars using telescopes within the castle and abroad.

 The Castle Café in the courtyard presents a lovely, seasonal menu with lots of choice for gluten free or vegan diners too.

 The Castle is surrounded by scenic walks along greenways and the harbour front, so be sure to wear your walking shoes to explore.